Grandma’s Quick Pickled Cucumbers – Refrigerator Pickles

 • I love adding the sugar and my mom does too, but my grandma doesn’t add that much (she only adds a few teaspoons).
 I say try it and see what you like.

-• The pickles will last at least a week in the fridge but get less crisp as time goes on.
+• The pickles will last at least a week in the fridge but get less crisp with time.

-• You can reuse your brine a time or two, just add more cucumbers!
+• You can reuse your brine for a time or two; add more cucumbers!

 Nutrition